Montagon/sharing-scores-dropbox/README.md

 ### Dropbox API

 This project uses the [Dropbox API for Python](https://www.dropbox.com/developers/documentation/python).
 So an App is needed (please check [here](https://www.dropbox.com/developers/apps/create)).
-Once the app is created, you will need to save the App key and App secret and setup as enviroment variables:
+Once the app is created, you will need to save the App key and App secret and setup them as enviroment variables:

 ```powershell
 $env:DROPBOX_APP_KEY = "<APP_KEY>"